Friday, May 30, 2008

 Cassie's voice has been scared away.
 She doesn't speak.
 She cuts.
 She can express her pain through cutting.
 That's all she can say.
 Not knowing what else to do, her parents send her to an in-patient psych hospital.

 I checked to make sure no one was around.
 Sure, I wanted to say.
 Sure.
 I willed myself to speak, but nothing happened.
 I sent commands from my brain to my mouth.
 Nothing.
-I wondered in a person's voice muscles can forget how to work if they're not used for a long time.
+I wondered in a person's voice muscles can forget how to work if they're not used for a long time.and

 ...